walshbr/introduction-to-text-analysis/archives/nines.md

 Focus on what you do know: the tagging syntax, and where to go to look for help.
 A lot of working with technology consists of not panicking and then looking up what you don't know.
 But I digress.

-When you look at the entry on the *Old Bailey Online*, almost all of these tags disappear:
+When you look at the entry on the *Old Bailey Online*, almost all all the tags disappear:

 ![Same entry without TEI](/assets/old_bailey_sans_tei.png)